Every Way to Be Wrong About the Trinity (And Why You Probably Are)

 One God.
 Three persons.
 Each person is fully God.
 The three persons are distinct from each other.
 There is only one God, not three.

 If that sounds like a logical contradiction, you’re not alone.
-It took the Cappadocian Fathers — Basil of Caesarea, Gregory of Nazianzus, and Gregory of Nyssa — decades of careful philosophical work to develop the vocabulary that makes it coherent: one ousia (substance/essence), three hypostaseis (persons/subsistences).
+It took the Cappadocian Fathers — Basil of Caesarea, Gregory of Nazianzus, and Gregory of Nyssa — decades of careful philosophical work to develop the vocabulary to try and make it seem coherent: one ousia (substance/essence), three hypostaseis (persons/subsistences).

 This vocabulary comes from Greek philosophy, not from the Bible.
 The New Testament never uses ousia or hypostasis in a Trinitarian context.
 It never systematically explains how Father, Son, and Spirit relate to each other in ontological terms.
-The word “Trinity” never appears in Scripture.
+The word “Trinity” never appears in Scripture, and neither does the developed concept — “one essence in three coequal persons.”

 The Uncomfortable Truth